Samuel Hammond: Louisiana and Missouri Territories

 February 2, 1805 he became Colonel Commandant of the St. Louis District of the Louisiana Territory where he served from 1805 to 1824.
 He was made the first president (governor) of the Missouri Territorial Council in 1813.
 He was a receiver of public moneys in Missouri and president of the Bank of St. Louis.

 South Carolina

 Hammond moved to South Carolina in 1824 and became a member of the South Carolina House of Representatives.
 He then served as Surveyor General of South Carolina in 1825 and Secretary of State of South Carolina in 1831–1835.

 Marriage and children

 Hammond married widow Rebecca Rae in 1783 and they settled in Savannah, Georgia.
 Rebecca's deceased husband was Colonel John Rae of Augusta, Georgia.

 Rebecca died in 1798.
 Then, Hammond moved to Rae's Hall Plantation.
 He married a second time to Eliza Amelia O'Keefe on May 5, 1802.
+Their daughter, Mary Anne Magdalene Washington, founded the Daughters of the American Revolution in Georgia.
+In the early 20th century, a marble bust of her was erected in Continental Hall, Washington, D.C.